louis-hildebrand/COVID-Graphs/README.md

 # COVID-Graphs

-This R script plots the latest COVID-19 data for Canada using the ggplot library.
+This R script plots the latest COVID-19 data for Canada using ggplot2, reshape2, and stringr.

 All data is obtained from the Government of Canada's website: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html#a1